Reviewed by Jo Lindsay Walton

 Of course, we’re not just to take Holloway’s word for it.
 The grim future glimpsed here is a workshopped apocalypse, arising from consultation with a range of relevant experts.
 After the play, they materialise on computer screens, talking about their research.
-I regret not lingering to learn more (I spotted an earlier version of myself, and we were trying that scam where you give them your ticket so they don’t have to buy one, and it has no origin, then Time Cops got us, so) but I do know they included scientists, philosophers and applied ethicists working with the Wellcome Centre for Ethics and Humanities.
+I regret not lingering to learn more (I spotted an earlier version of myself, and we were trying that scam where you give the earlier version your ticket so they don’t have to buy one, and it has no origin, then Time Cops got us, so) but I do know they included scientists, philosophers and applied ethicists working with the Wellcome Centre for Ethics and Humanities.
 I’m curious to know how consistent a picture they painted.

 For example, borders.
 On the one hand, when the Time Traveller describes national borders disintegrating, the image is intended as a fearful one.
 Famine, wild-fires and rising sea levels render former population centres uninhabitable, and the notion of the nation state falls apart amid pandemonium and bloodshed.
 But that doesn’t necessarily mean the play likes these borders it laments.
 Indeed, the only specific national border that gets mentioned is the one around (New?)
 New Zealand — the haven where the ultra-rich will retire behind a heavy naval blockade, hoping to forget about the world they have set on fire.
 This last repulsive rump of the Westphalian state system is the apotheosis of its moral bankruptcy, “a sort of megatherium of the same form and anatomy as its predecessors,” as Wells might have put it.

 For what it’s worth, Wells himself was no fan of national borders.
 They come up in a roundabout way in his Time Machine, where Wells tries to reveal the horror of class divisions by estranging those divisions as political and biological boundaries: